Medically reviewed on June 11, 2018

-Call your doctor if your symptoms do not improve, if they get worse, or if you develop signs of infection (redness, swelling, oozing) while using hydrocortisone and pramoxine.
+Call your doctor if your symptoms do not improve, if they get worse, or if you develop signs of infection (redness, swelling, oozing) while using Epifoam.
 This medicine will not treat a bacterial, fungal, or viral skin infection.

 Store at room temperature away from moisture and heat.